 Wendy Ewald was born in Detroit, MI, in 1951.
 She has received many honors, including a MacArthur Fellowship, a Guggenheim fellowship, and grants from the National Endowment for the Arts, The Andy Warhol Foundation, the Rauschenberg Foundation, and the Fulbright Commission.
 She has had solo exhibitions nationally and internationally and her work is documented in books and a recent film.

-Reading Pictures explores Teaching and Learning through Photography and is based on Wendy’s collaboration with partners in Tanzania from the past ten years to create photographic teaching materials for school curriculums.
+Reading Pictures explored Teaching and Learning Through Photography.
+It was based on Ewald’s collaboration with partners in Tanzania since 2010 to create photographic teaching materials for school curriculums.
 She currently works with the University of Dodoma to develop posters that are used in classrooms to connect learning through pictures.
-Dr. MLK Jr. School teachers and students collaborated with PSU students to make their own versions.
+Dr. MLK Jr. School teachers and students collaborated with PSU students to make their own versions of image-based posters to use in their own learning and classrooms.

 Retratos y Sueños (Portraits and Dreams) is based on a 1991 project Wendy did in with Maya, Ladino, and Tzotzil children living in Chiapas, Mexico, guiding her students in taking their own pictures of their daily lives, dreams, desires, and fantasies.
 At KSMoCA, college students mentored elementary school students to take photos of their dreams and lives at home and school.